 Looking for the best indoor security camera solution for your home or office?
 This guide will take you through all the best options, at a range of features, so you can choose the one that suits your needs – and tell you the best current price.

 If you’ve ever found yourself wondering exactly what was happening back at home, or needed to remotely reassure your favorite pet, a smart security camera is exactly what you need.
-The best ones offer a high definition view, built-in speakers, and simple and familiar set-up and settings via an app.
+The best ones offer a high definition view, built-in microphones and speakers for live chat, and simple and familiar set-up and settings via an app.

 Your home Wi-Fi provides the ideal backbone for an immensely sophisticated home security system, one which can take advantage of the power of artificial intelligence, remote backup and the screen you carry with you all the time.
-As well as the system’s own app, look for compatibility with your preferred smart home platform e.g. (Amazon Alexa/Google Assistant/Apple HomeKit) or IFTTT (useful if you want to temporarily disable the recording for some reason, or set the cameras to come on automatically when you leave).
+As well as the system’s own app, look for compatibility with your preferred smart home platform e.g. (Amazon Alexa/Google Assistant/Apple HomeKit) or IFTTT (useful if you want to create more personal controls).

 Among the features you should look for are night vision.
 This is usually lit by a tiny infrared light in the camera, so the picture appears black and white but the light itself is invisible.

-Another consideration is how many cameras you’ll want; in most cases any subscription charges for video recording or detection features are charged per camera, at least for the first few.
+Another consideration is how many cameras you’ll want; some cloud subscription charges for video recording or detection features are charged per camera.
 To keep this cost down, take a look at the field of view – a wider angle view (like 130˚) will give you a slightly more distorted image, but allow you to see more space with just one camera.